liusida/BigBody/lab_notes/lab_notes.md

 ## Apr 7.

-The two exps runs, both with 8 GPUs.
+The two exps runs, in folder BigBody and BigBody1, both with 8 GPUs.
 So far so good. the body dimension grew to 20x20x20.